gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-02-19-three-tips-to-make-robut-apis.md

 ## Be predictable

 Let's be honest.
 A "client-side" application is not a "clever-side" application.
 For every request (`[METHOD] /path/to/doc`) the client expects the same type of document.
-Otherwise, the client may be prone to errors.
+Otherwise, the client could be prone to errors.

 ![Sample 2](/assets/images/posts/2020-02-19-three-tips-to-make-robut-apis/be-predictable.png)